BlenderHQ/path_tool/README.md

 # Release Notes

+## Upcoming
+* Added "Auto Tweak Options" preferences option.
+This used to be the operator's default behavior for ease of use, but is now optional and disabled by default.
+If no mesh element is initially selected, the selection option will be changed to "Extend".
+If all elements are selected, it will be changed to "Do nothing".
+The option is in the addon preferences under `Behavior > Auto Tweak Options`.

 ## Version 3.4.0
 * Fixed selection for meshes with glued geometry.
 The problem was how the standard `bpy.ops.mesh.select_linked` operator works, which selects part of the mesh according to normals.
 The simplest example to reproduce is two pyramids glued together with their upper faces cut off.

 * Brought back transparency options for drawing paths and their controls.

 ## Version 3.3.0